 Students explore connections between mental and physical health as related to managing stress.
 Activities include the identification of sources, the identification of the impact of stress on health, and the implementation of stress management techniques.

-Prerequisite: Prerequisite 45Gen.
-Ed.
-Social and Behavioral Sciences Category (SB) and 6 credit hours, or consent of department chair.
+Prerequisite: Prerequisite 45 credit hours, or consent of department chair.

 Offered: Fall, Spring.